cmu-sei/juneberry/docs/overview.md

 ```

 Most Juneberry commands will assume the current working directory is the workspace.
 However, the workspace
-directory path can be set via the `-w` command line switch or `JUNEBERRY_WORKSPACE` environment
+directory path can be set via the `-w` command line switch or the `JUNEBERRY_WORKSPACE` environment
 variable.
 See
 [Getting Started - Specifying the structure manually](getting_started.md#Specifying the structure manually) for
 details.